-Reflecting on this confusion gave Harry the insight he had originally sought from the GasLab environment.
-Originally, he had thought that, because gas particles collided with each other randomly, they would be just as likely to speed up as to slow down, so the average speed should stay roughly constant.
+stay roughly constant.
 But now, Harry saw things from the perspective of the whole ensemble.
 The law of conservation of energy guaranteed, Harry knew, that the overall pool of energy was constant.
-Although there were many fewer red particles than blue ones, Harry realized that each red particle "stole" a significant amount of energy from this overall pool of energy is proportional to the square of speed, and the red particles were high speed.
+Although there were many fewer red particles than blue ones, Harry realized that each red particle "stole" a significant amount of energy from this overall pool of energy.
+The reason: energy is proportional to the square of speed, and the red particles were high speed.
 Blue particles, in contrast, took much less energy out of the pool.
 So each red particle need to be "balanced" by more than one blue particle to keep the overall energy constant.
 In Harry's words:

 There have to be more blue particles.
 If there were the same number of blues as reds then the overall energy would go up.
-Let's say 1000 green particles have mass 1 and speed 2, then the overall energy is equal to 2000 [ED $- 1/2 m V^{2}$ ].
-If half the greens become red at speed 3 and half become blue at speed 1, then the energy of the reds is 500 \ 1/2 \ 9 which equals 2250.
-(Wow, that's already more than the total energy) and the energy of the blues is 500 \ 1/2 \ 1 which equals 250.
-Oh, yeah, I guess I don't need the 500 there, a red is nine times as energetic as a blue so to keep the energy constant we need 9 blues for every red.
+Let's say 1000 green particles have mass 1 and speed 2, then the overall energy is equal to 2000 [ED-1/2 μ m ν 2].
+If half the greens become red at speed 3 and half become blue at speed 1, then the energy of the reds is 5001/2 ν which equals 2250.
+(Wow, that's already more than the total energy) and the energy of the blues is 5001/2 ν l which equals 250.
+Oh, yeah, I guess I don't need the 500 there [ED - noticing that 500 occurs in both expressions, so it can be factored out], a red is nine times as energetic as a blue so to keep the energy constant we need 9 blues for every red.

-Harry was now confident that he had discovered the nugget of why the Maxwell-Boltzmann distribution arose.
+Harry was now sure he had discovered the nugget, the crux of why the Boltzmann distribution arose.
 As particles collided they changed speeds and the energy constraint ensured that there would be more slow particles than fast ones.
 Yet, he was still puzzled on the "mathematical side".
 He saw that the greater number of blue particles than red particles ensured that the average speed of the molecules would indeed decrease from the initial average speed of a uniform gas.
-But, how did this square with the mathematical formulas?
+But, how did this knowledge fit with the classical Newtonian formulas?

-Harry had worked on the classical physics equations when he felt sure there was a bug in the StarLogoT code.
-He had worked on them in two different ways and both methods led to the conclusion that the average speed should be constant.
-What was wrong with his previous reasoning?
+Harry had been working on the classical physics equations when he felt sure there was a bug in the NetLogo code.
+He had been working on them in two different ways and both methods led to the conclusion that the average speed should be constant.
+What was wrong with his previous reasoning?12

-In his first method, he had started with the assumption that momentum6 is conserved inside the box.
+In his first method, he had started with the assumption that momentum13 is conserved inside the box.
 Since mass is constant, this means the average velocity as a vector is constant.
 Since the average velocity is constant, he had reasoned that its magnitude, the average speed, had to be constant as well.
 But, now he saw that this reasoning was faulty, in his words:

-[1] screwed up the mathematics - the magnitude of the average vector is not the average speed.
+[I] screwed up the mathematics - the magnitude of the average vector is not the average speed.
 The average speed is the average of the magnitudes of the vectors.
 And the average of the magnitudes is not equal to the magnitude of the average.